bbauska/Coursera-Bootstrap/readme.md

 document is ready for rendering and define invoke this particular function here.

-We supply the JavaScript function to be invoked at that point so we\'ll specify our function and then we\'ll say in brackets data-toggle-tooltip and tooltip.
+We supply the JavaScript function to be invoked at that point so we&apos;ll specify our function and then we&apos;ll say in brackets data-toggle-tooltip and tooltip.

 That is the code that we are going to introduce into this page here.